Naveen-Reddyg/python_learning/ListPrograms/listDoc.md

     python provides different methods to add the elements to the list, where we can use this by add elements to the list

     append()
-        by using the append() method we can add the element at the end of the list e.g:  test = [1,2,3,4]
+        By using the append() method we can add the element at the end of the list e.g:  test = [1,2,3,4]

         we can add the number 5 to the list by using the append method like